niftynei/droidtalks/pirates/pirates_v2.md

 ^ my biggest problem with this one had to do with testability

 ---

-- How well do you really know your Android Activity Lifecycle?

-^ as soon as you turn this one on, i think you'll find yourself questioning how well ^ you really know your activity lifecycle. the answer is probably not as well as you think.

----

-- HARD TO TEST

-^ retained fragments are hard to test;
-^ and since they're hard to test, they're hard to find bugs with, which means they're also hard to fix.

----

-- HARD TO TEST
-- HARD TO FIX

----

-# Android App Dev Guideline #7

 ^ so the last guideline
 ^ is really a reflection of all the hardware adapters that i've had to deal with.